 Carney’s name is recorded on the Tablets of the Missing at the Florence American Cemetery, an American Battle Monuments Commission site in Impruneta, Italy, along with others still missing from WWII.
 A rosette will be placed next to his name to indicate he has been accounted for.

-Carney will be buried at Arlington National Cemetery in Arlington, Virginia, at a date yet to be determined.
+Carney will be buried at Arlington National Cemetery in Arlington, Virginia, on May 17, 2023.

 For family and funeral information, contact the Army Casualty Office at (800) 892-2490.

 DPAA is grateful to the American Battle Monuments Commission and to the U.S. Army Regional Mortuary-Europe/Africa for their partnership in this mission.

 For additional information on the Defense Department’s mission to account for Americans who went missing while serving our country, visit the DPAA website at www.dpaa.mil or find us on social media at www.facebook.com/dodpaa or https://www.linkedin.com/company/defense-pow-mia-accounting-agency.